phoenixbodger/flutter_flashcard/README.md

 - Create an issue on GitHub
 - Check existing documentation
 - Review code comments for implementation details
+- Use the in-app Help section (❓ button) for detailed guides

 ---

 **Happy Learning! 🎓**